 - problem solving and decision making skills

 - knowledge of army regulations, tactics and protocol, including health and safety, ethics, and conduct

 - knowledge of drills and parade requirements

-- knowledge of how to operate and maintain weapons and radio equipment
+- knowledge of how to operate and maintain weapons, radio, vehicles and specialist equipment

 - first aid and rescue skills.

 Army officers also need to have skills and knowledge related to their field of specialisation, or trade.
 For example, medical officers need knowledge of emergency care, nursing and surgical methods.